 Differing from redcurrants only in colour, this very reliable white version has pleasantly sweet, clear juice.
 It makes a vigorous, upright bush, and is a heavy cropper.

-A sour or acid cherry with dark juice.
+Morello cherries are sour or acid cherries with dark juice.
 Use for cooking or for jam.

 Crab apple Malus x zumi var. calocarpa ‘Golden Hornet’